earthbucks/.github/profile/README.md

-# OpenSPV
+# EarthBucks

-OpenSPV is under construction.
+EarthBucks is under construction.